Quadrid/lorOS/README.md

 ## How to install lorOS on your Windows computer
-Method 1: Use the installer which can be downloaded here (we haven't made it yet)
+Method 1: Use the installer which can be downloaded here (we haven't made it yet) and continue with the Secure Boot section

 Method 2:
 1) Download the newest release from [here](https://github.com/Quadrid/lorOS/releases)
 2) Execute run.bat with administrative privileges to start the installation
+3) Continue with the Secure Boot section

 Method 3:
 1) Download this repository